 Who are we?

-We are volunteers who encourage innovation and coordination to help improve the civil legal aid system in Wisconsin.
-We help ensure that good ideas get the broad support that they deserve.
+We are volunteers who encourage innovation, collaboration, and coordination to help improve the civil legal aid system in Wisconsin.
+We help ensure that good ideas get the consideration and support that they deserve.

 What is civil legal aid?

-the network of public and private resources that ensure fairness for all in the justice system, regardless of how much money you have.
+It is the network of public and private resources that ensure fairness for all in the justice system, regardless of how much money you have.
 It includes online self-help resources and forms, volunteers, and staffed legal services offices.
 Together, they help build stronger communities.
-Watch this short video below to find out more.
+Watch this short explainer video below to learn more.

 Wisconsin Free Legal Answers continues to provide a convenient way for qualifying Wisconsin residents to request free legal advice from volunteer lawyers.
 Throughout the pandemic, pro bono lawyers have volunteered their time to answer basic legal questions about civil law